 However, it was during the summer of 2003 that the BuNo 164603 reached its last squadron and was transferred to VF-31 Tomcatters.

-The Tomcatters made of the airframe their “Felix 101” jet, meaning that it became the colorful CO (Commanding Officer) aircraft.
+The Tomcatters made of the airframe their “Felix 101” jet, meaning that it became the colourful CO (Commanding Officer) aircraft.

 With VF-31 this Tomcat completed two cruises including the Mediterranean Cruise 2005-2006 embarked on the USS Theodore Roosevelt (CVN-71), in support to Operation Iraqi freedom (OIF), that signed the end of Tomcat career.

 The last chapter of the US Navy F-14 life was closed on Oct.
 4, 2006, when the BuNo 164603 completed the ultimate flight, with the last of the U.S. flying Tomcats transferred from Oceana Naval Air Station to Farmingdale Republic Airport.

-Then the BuNo 164603 was ferried on the road from Farmigdale to Bethpage and displayed in front of the Northrop Grumman Plant 25 where it still rests today.
+Then the BuNo 164603 was ferried by road from Farmigdale to Bethpage and displayed in front of the Northrop Grumman Plant 25 where it still rests today.